-Levels of Service Performance Measure Targets 2015/16 Results 2015/16 Results 2014/15 Sewage is managed without risk to public health The number of dry weather sewerage overflows from Council's sewerage system, expressed per 1000 sewerage connections to that sewerage system. ≤5 Not Achieved 7.2 per 1,000 properties connected.
-This equates to 18 overflows from the 2,489 properties connected.
-Not applicable (new measure 2015/16) Safe discharge of wastewater Compliance with the Council's resource consents for discharge from its sewerage system measured by the number of: a) abatement notices b) infringement notices c) enforcement orders, and d) convictions Received by the Council in relation those resource consents.
-Nil Nil Nil Achieved Nil Nil Nil Nil Not applicable (new measure 2015/16) Sewage is able to be disposed of without significant disruption Where the Council attends to sewerage overflows resulting from a blockage or other fault in the Council's sewerage system, the following median response times measured: a) attendance time: from the time that the territorial authority receives notification to the time that service personnel reach the site, and ≤1 hour Not achieved The median attendance time from notification to arriving onsite was 4.5 hours.
-There were 18 call-outs for the year.
-Not applicable (new measure 2015/16) b) resolution time: from the time that the territorial authority receives notification to the time that service personnel confirm resolution of the blockage or other fault. ≤4 hours Not achieved The median resolution time from notification to resolution was 8.5 hrs.
-There were 18 call- Not applicable (new measure 2015/16)
+Levels of Service Performance Measure Targets 2015/16 Results 2015/16 Results 2014/15 Sewage is managed without risk to public health The number of dry weather sewerage overflows from Council's sewerage system, expressed per 1000 sewerage connections to that sewerage system. ≤5 Achieved 1 Not applicable (new measure 2015/16) Safe discharge of wastewater Compliance with the Council's resource consents for discharge from its sewerage system measured by the number of: a) abatement notices b) infringement notices c) enforcement orders, and d) convictions Received by the Council in relation those resource consents.
+Nil Nil Nil Nil Achieved Nil Nil Nil Nil Not applicable (new measure 2015/16) Sewage is able to be disposed of without significant disruption Where the Council attends to sewerage overflows resulting from a blockage or other fault in the Council's sewerage system, the following median response times measured: a) attendance time: from the time that the territorial authority receives notification to the time that service personnel reach the site, and ≤1 hour Not achieved 88.24% were attended with the 1hr response/ issues were resolved within 4hrs of notification Not applicable (new measure 2015/16) b) resolution time: from the time that the territorial authority receives notification to the time that service personnel confirm resolution of the blockage or other fault. ≤4 hours 76.47% were attended with the 1hr response/ issues were resolved within 4hrs of notification

-outs for the year Levels of Service Performance Measure Targets 2015/16 Results 2015/16 Results 2014/15 Sewage is able to be disposed of without significant disruption The total number of complaints received by the Council about any of the following: a) sewage odour b) sewerage system faults c) sewerage system blockages, and d) the Council's response to issues with its sewerage system.
-Expressed per 1000 connections to the Council's sewerage system. ≤50 Achieved 7.6 per 1,000 properties connected.
-This covers 4 sewerage schemes with 2,489 properties connected and only 19 complaints were received.
-Not applicable (new measure 2015/16) Sewage is managed without risk to public health Percentage of ratepayers satisfied with the sewage treatment and disposal service.
+Levels of Service Performance Measure Targets 2015/16 Results 2015/16 Results 2014/15 Sewage is able to be disposed of without significant disruption The total number of complaints received by the Council about any of the following: a) sewage odour b) sewerage system faults c) sewerage system blockages, and d) the Council's response to issues with its sewerage system.
+Expressed per 1000 connections to the Council's sewerage system. ≤50 Achieved 0.63% - there were 19 complaints from the 4 schemes with a total of 3000 connectable properties Not applicable (new measure 2015/16) Sewage is managed without risk to public health Percentage of ratepayers satisfied with the sewage treatment and disposal service.
 85% Achieved 100% Achieved 96%